Integrated Masters Sport RehabilitationSouthwark Campus

 |PM||Physical Activity and Exercise Prescription||Intermittently timetabled||Therapy and Clinical Skills||Self-directed Study|

-- BTEC National Diploma DDD, in sports science or science, or:
+- BTEC National Diploma DMM, in sports science or science, or:

 - Applicants must hold 5 GCSEs A-C including Maths, Science and English, or equivalent (reformed GCSEs grade 4 or above).